Republican senators are choosing sides in the Trump-McConnell spat

 And Sen. John Cornyn, R-Texas, who is also McConnell's deputy in the Senate, is standing by the leader.

-Both Flake and Heller are facing difficult re-elections in 2018 and both are facing primary challengers that are running in lock step with Trump.
-Flake has been an outspoken critic of the president, including in the release of his new book in which he says Republicans should stand up to the president when necessary.
+Both Flake and Heller are facing difficult re-elections in 2018 and both have primary challengers who are running in lockstep with Trump.
+Flake has been an outspoken critic of the president; in a new book he says Republicans should stand up to the president when necessary.
 Meanwhile, Trump's team has encouraged Flake's opponent, Kelli Ward, to run and top Trump donors are funding her campaign.

 McConnell has remained steadfast in his support of Flake and Heller in their re-election bids and a pro-McConnell super PAC, the Senate Leadership Fund, has pledged to financially support both candidates.